 ETS has been designed to encourage decarbonisation of the largest CO2 emitters, such as power generators and carbon intense industries - this includes production of steel, cement and aluminium.
-The scheme includes two parts, a cap on allowed emissions and a carbon tax paid through the purchase of carbon credits that are auctioned and then traded on the open market.
-The prices of CO2 have been increasingly significantly and reached €59 per tonne at the beginning of September.
+The scheme includes two parts; a cap on allowed emissions and a carbon tax paid through the purchase of carbon credits that are auctioned and then traded on the open market.
+The UK initiated its auctions in May 2021 and the price currently oscillates around £50/tonne CO2.

 How does this impact construction?
-Through an additional cost, which depends on the CO2 emissions generated in the production process.
-We provide few examples in the table below and looking at the developments in both Spain and EU ETS, these numbers are only likely to increase.
+The answer is through an additional cost, which depends on the CO2 emissions generated in the production process.
+We provide a few examples in the table below but, looking at developments in both UK and EU ETS, these numbers are only likely to increase.

 Material Cost of carbon at carbon tax rate €56/CO2 tonne Cost of material including carbon tax % carbon tax in total price

-Rebar 109€ 1.165 € 9%
+Rebar 109€ 1.573 € 7%

-Aluminium 354€ 2.211 € 16%
+Aluminium 354€ 2.565 € 14%

-Cement 37 € 118€ 31%
+Cement 37 € 158€ 23%

-^{} Source: https://ember-climate.org/data/carbon-price-viewer/
+\ Source: https://ember-climate.org/data/carbon-price-viewer/